Dark Crisis: Prelude

 She reveals to the heroes and Darkseid that the Great Darkness was responsible for causing multiple catastrophic events because of its desire to end all things.
 During the birth of the multiverse, the Great Darkness declares war against the Light in an attempt to conquer it.
 The Great Darkness took possession of the Anti-Monitor as its champion while facing off against the Light's champion, the Monitor who summons the heroes to stop Anti-montor's goal resulting in the obliteration of the entire multiverse into a single universe which weakens the Light in the process.
-As the Darkness attempted to regain control, the Swamp Thing successfully brokered the truce with the Light forcing it to retreat into slumber.
-However, the Darkness has other plans as it continues to exert its influence by possessing Magog, the Anti-Life Entity, Extant, Superboy-Prime, and Mister Mind, resulting to the creation of 52 Earths.
-When the Multiverse of 52 Earths was created, the truce was broken allowing the Darkness to reawaken as it continuously spread across the multiverse, which forces the Monitors to contain 52 piles of Earths from collapsing each other.
+As the Darkness attempted to regain control, the Swamp Thing successfully brokered the truce with the Light forcing it into deep slumber.
+However, the Darkness continues to exert its influence on possessing Magog, the Anti-Life Entity, Extant, Superboy-Prime, and Mister Mind, resulting to the creation of 52 Earths.
+When the Multiverse of 52 Earths was created, the truce was broken allowing the Darkness to reawaken, which forces the Monitors to keep 52 piles of Earths from collapsing each other.
 During Final Crisis, Darkseid, who was one of the few beings aware of its existence, had planned to conquer Earth-0 by altering the prophecy and maintaining the possession of the Anti-Life equation to lure the Darkness so that he might take control of entire multiverse.
 His plan succeeded but at the cost of his life.
-When Superman activates the Miracle Machine to heal the fabric of the universe, the Darkness reveals itself as it took control of a fallen monitor Mandrakk but was later defeated when his son Nix Uotan summons the entire heroes to kill it.
+When Superman activates the Miracle Machine to heal the fabric of the universe, the Darkness reveals itself as it takes control of a fallen monitor Mandrakk but is later defeated when his son Nix Uotan summons the entire heroes to kill it.
 This enrages the Darkness believing that the heroes of the multiverse are much of a greater threat than other powerful beings such as Darkseid.
-As Darkness continually spread its influence further across the multiverse, it encounters a quantum life-form and manipulates him into altering timelines and history from the Heroes of Earth-0.
+As Darkness continually spreads its influence further across the multiverse, it encounters a quantum life-form and manipulates him into altering timelines and history from the Heroes of Earth-0.
 During Justice League Incarnate's confrontation with the Gentry, the primordial entity known as Empty Hand was created out of existence as Darkness' right hand caused by its truce with the Light.
 This enables Empty Hand to summon his Gentry by conquering Earth-7, possess Nix Uotan, and create the Oblivion Machine to undo the wish of the Miracle Machine.
 During the Metal Wars, Darkness summons the bat demon Barbatos as its avatar and the group of Dark Knights as its pawn to sink Earth-0 into blackness by revealing the unknown horrors of the Dark Multiverses.
-Despite Barbatos' failure and Perpetua's escape from the Source Wall, the Darkest Knight ascended to power by taking over the Multiverse and devastated other Earths until he was defeated by Wonder Woman allowing the Hands to restore Perpetua's actions and recreate an omniverse, which Earth-0 is no longer the center of it.
-Doctor Multiverse then reveals Darkseid's plan into taking control of the Great Darkness after obtaining his power on Earth-Omega, killing the Quintessence, and cracking open the Omniverse, which the heroes thwarted his plans.
-Doctor Multiverse believed that the only way to defeat The Great Darkness is to let Darkseid win.
+Despite Barbatos' failure and Perpetua's escape from the Source Wall, the Darkest Knight ascended to power by taking over the Multiverse and devastated other Earths until he was defeated by Wonder Woman allowing the Hands to undo Perpetua's influence and recreate an omniverse, which Earth-0 is no longer the center of it.
+Doctor Multiverse then reveals Darkseid's plan to take control of the Great Darkness after obtaining his power on Earth-Omega, killing the Quintessence, and cracking open the Omniverse, which the heroes thwarted his plans.
+Doctor Multiverse believed that the only way to defeat The Great Darkness was to let Darkseid win.